willianjusten/resume/Readme.md

 **Front-end Developer** - Toptal - December 2016 - April 2020

-> As a part of the core team, I'm responsible for developing efficient, reusable and reliable front-end code.
+> As a part of the core team, I was responsible for developing efficient, reusable and reliable front-end code.
 Working with: Javascript (ES6), HTML5, CSS3/SASS, React, Backbone, SLIM, CoffeeScript, Ruby on Rails, Git, TDD/BDD.

 **Freelance Frontend Developer** - HUGE - January 2016 - May 2016

->Developing new solutions using modern technologies and prototypes is one of our basic roles at Huge.
+> Developing new solutions using modern technologies and fast prototypes.

 **Software Engineer** - Globo.com - March 2015 - January 2016

->I worked in high scalable applications for globoesporte.com, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, Performance, SEO.
+> I worked in high scalable applications for globoesporte.com, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, SEO.
 In most projects were developed using Python with version control using GIT.

 **Frontend Engineer** - Queremos! / WeDemand - August 2014 - March 2015